 To fund the acquisition of Culture Kings, on March 31, 2021, Excelerate, L.P. issued partnership units in exchange for \$82.7 million in cash.
-In addition, Polly Holdco Pty Ltd., a wholly owned subsidiary of a.k.a. ("Polly"), entered into a debt agreement with an affiliate of Fortress Credit Corp, comprised of a \$125 million term-loan facility (the "Term Loan") and \$25 million revolving credit facility.
-Polly also issued \$25 million of senior subordinated notes (the "Senior Subordinated Notes") to certain debt funds of Summit Partners, an affiliate of Excelerate, L.P.
+In addition, Polly Holdco Pty Ltd., a wholly owned subsidiary of a.k.a. ("Polly"), entered into a debt agreement with Fortress Credit Corp, comprised of a \$125 million Term-Loan facility and \$25 million revolving credit facility.
+Polly Holdco Pty Ltd. also issued \$25 million of Senior Subordinated Notes to Summit Partners, an affiliate of Excelerate, L.P.
 The Term Loan and Senior Subordinated Notes combined provided the Company with \$144.1 million, net of loan fees of approximately \$5.9 million.